ryanwang520/api-docs/source/includes/_integrations.md

 - **Synchronization Timing**:
   - Within the ArcSite app, after a successful Export Customer Proposal, viewing the generated PDF and selecting "Done" in the top left corner triggers a pop-up asking "Did you sell this project?"
 If the user answers "Yes," ArcSite initiates an asynchronous task to push the Drawing Line Item data to I360.
     ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/did_you_sell_project_png.png)
-  - On the User Site, users can click "Send to I360" in the Drawing's Takeoff & Estimate Tab to initiate the Product data push to I360.
+  - You can also trigger a manual sync on the drawing detail page of the user site by clicking Send to I360 in the Drawing's Takeoff & Estimate Tab.
     ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/user_site_push_items.png)

 - **Synchronization Logic**: